Required

 The server exposes the following MCP tools:

-: Unified tool for all customer data operations (Create, Read, Update, Delete)This server also provides MCP resources for customer information:
+shopify_discover: Detect if a URL belongs to a Shopify storefront and discover authentication tokensshopify_storefront_graphql: Execute GraphQL queries against the Storefront APIcustomer_data: Unified tool for all customer data operations (Create, Read, Update, Delete)This server also provides MCP resources for customer information:

-tool for managing all customer information.
+The server provides a unified customer_data tool for managing all customer information.
 This tool consolidates create, read, update, and delete operations into a single interface.

 Examples: